Posing is a crucial component in the outcome of your photo. A bad pose can make anyone look weird, even supermodels.

 Should I put them in my pocket?
 Just let them rest by my side?

-I’m sure you’ve heard people say “I feel so awkward, what do I do with my hands?”
+I’m sure you’ve heard people say, “I feel so awkward; what do I do with my hands?”

-The most important part with the hands is to not have them press hard against whatever it is they are resting against.
-You will also want to make sure that the fingers are curved and slightly apart.
+The most crucial part with the hands is not to have them press hard against whatever they are resting against.

-For example, if they are against the face, think of the hands as simply resting and slightly touching the face.
-If they were pressing instead of slightly touching then they would be squishing the face and making the hand have an unflattering shape.
+If they were pressing instead of slightly touching, then they would be squishing the face and making the hand have an unflattering shape.

 10. Guide Don’t Pose

-Instead of thinking of rigid poses like “okay, stand here, move your hand here, a leg here” etc.
+Instead of thinking of rigid poses like “Okay, stand here, move your hand here, a leg here,” etc.

-First think of a prompt, story, or emotion you are trying to convey.
+First, think of a prompt, story, or emotion you are trying to convey.

 To further explore posing tips for women, we also recommend this video by Jerry Ghionis: